Imprint and Privacy Policy

 13. Third-Party Services

-We particularly use:
+We specifically use:

 13.1 Digital Infrastructure

-We use third-party services to embed maps into our website.
+We use services from third parties to embed maps into our website.

 14. Website Extensions

-15. Success and Reach Measurement
+15. Performance and Reach Measurement